basarat/mobx-typescript-react/01 init/README.md

 }
 ```

-To use this data class in react we simply make the component `@observer`
+To use this data class in react component we simply decorate the component as an `@observer`
-* We no longer need to use generics for state.
+* Since we are no longer using ReactState, we remove its generic annotation.
 * We simply initialize the data whenever the component is initiated.
-* And then use this data to increment the count, as well as show the current count.
+* And then use this data member in our render function, to interact with the state.

 ```js
 @observer